Polygraphs of finite derivation type: Introduction

 \subsubsection{The word problem and convergent presentations}

-One way to solve the word problem is to exhibit a finite presentation $\Sigma=(\Sigma_1,\Sigma_2)$ of $\M$, made of a generating set $\Sigma_1$ and a set $\Sigma_2$ of directed relations with a good computational property: \emph{convergence}.
-Indeed, in rewriting theory, one studies presentations where the relations in $\Sigma_2$ are not seen as equalities between the words in $\Sigma_1^*$, such as $u=v$, but, instead, as \emph{rewriting rules} that can only be applied in one direction, like
+One way to solve the word problem is to exhibit a finite presentation $\Sigma=(\Sigma_1,\Sigma_2)$ of~$\M$, made of a generating set~$\Sigma_1$ and a set~$\Sigma_2$ of directed relations with a good computational property: \emph{convergence}.
+Indeed, in rewriting theory, one studies presentations where the relations in~$\Sigma_2$ are not seen as equalities between the words in~$\Sigma_1^*$, such as~$u=v$, but, instead, as \emph{rewriting rules} that can only be applied in one direction, like $u\dfl v$, thus simulating a non-reversible computational process \emph{reducing} the word~$u$ into the word~$v$.

-thus simulating a non-reversible computational process \emph{reducing} the word $u$ into the word $v$.
-In rewriting theory, such a presentation $\Sigma$ of a monoid is called a \emph{string rewriting system} or, historically, a \emph{semi-Thue system}; in that case, the set $\Sigma_1$ of generators is called an \emph{alphabet} and the directed relations of $\Sigma_2$ are called \emph{rewriting rules}.
-A presentation~$\Sigma$ is \emph{convergent} if it has the following two properties: \begin{itemize} \item \emph{termination}, \ie, all the computations end eventually, \item \emph{confluence}, \ie, different computations on the same input lead to the same result. \end{itemize} The \emph{monoid presented by $\Sigma$} is defined as the quotient, denoted by $\cl{\Sigma}$, of the free monoid $\Sigma_1^*$ over $\Sigma_1$ by the congruence generated by $\Sigma_2$.
-By extension, we also say that $\Sigma$ presents every monoid that is isomorphic to $\cl{\Sigma}$.
+In rewriting theory, such a presentation~$\Sigma$ of a monoid is called a \emph{string rewriting system} or, historically, a \emph{semi-Thue system}; in that case, the directed relations of~$\Sigma_2$ are called \emph{rewriting rules}.
+A presentation~$\Sigma$ is \emph{convergent} if it has the two properties of \begin{itemize} \item \emph{termination}, i.e.\ all the computations end eventually, and \item \emph{confluence}, i.e.\ different computations on the same input lead to the same result. \end{itemize} The \emph{monoid presented by~$\Sigma$} is defined as the quotient, denoted by~$\cl{\Sigma}$, of the free monoid~$\Sigma_1^*$ over~$\Sigma_1$ by the congruence generated by~$\Sigma_2$.
+By extension, we say that~$\Sigma$ presents any monoid isomorphic to~$\cl{\Sigma}$.

-A finite and convergent presentation $\Sigma$ of a monoid $\M$ gives a solution to the word problem, called the \emph{normal-form procedure} and defined as follows.
-Given an element $u$ of the free monoid $\Sigma_1^*$, convergence ensures that all the applications of (directed) relations to~$u$, in every possible manner, will eventually produce a unique result: an element $\rep{u}$ of $\Sigma_1^*$ where no relation applies anymore.
-The word $\rep{u}$ called the \emph{normal form of $u$}.
-By construction, two elements~$u$ and~$v$ of $\Sigma_1^*$ represent the same element of $\M$ if, and only if, their normal forms are equal in $\Sigma_1^*$.
-Finiteness ensures that one can determine whether an element of $\Sigma_1^*$ is a normal form or not, by examining all the relations.
+A finite and convergent presentation~$\Sigma$ of a monoid~$\M$ gives a solution to the word problem, called the \emph{normal-form procedure} and defined as follows.
+Given an element~$u$ of the free monoid~$\Sigma_1^*$, convergence ensures that all the applications of (directed) relations to~$u$, in every possible manner, will eventually produce a unique result: an element~$\rep{u}$ of~$\Sigma_1^*$ where no relation applies anymore.
+The word~$\rep{u}$ is called the \emph{normal form of~$u$}.
+By construction, two elements~$u$ and~$v$ of~$\Sigma_1^*$ represent the same element of~$\M$ if, and only if, their normal forms are equal in~$\Sigma_1^*$.
+Finiteness ensures that one can determine whether an element of~$\Sigma_1^*$ is a normal form or not, by examining all the relations.